Battle of Naseby: Action

+Meanwhile, the Parliamentarian right wing of horse under Cromwell and the Royalist Northern Horse faced each other, neither willing to charge to the aid of their infantry while the other could threaten their flank.
+Eventually, after half an hour, the Royalist cavalry began to charge and Cromwell's troops moved to meet them.
+Langdale's men were not only outflanked and outnumbered two to one, but forced to charge up a slope broken up by bushes and a rabbit warren.
+After a brief contest, they were routed.
 Unlike Rupert, Cromwell had roughly half of his wing uncommitted, as only the front line of Cromwell's wing had taken part in the defeat of Langdale.
 He sent only four divisions (roughly two regiments) after Langdale, and turned his reserves against the left flank and rear of the Royalist centre.
 At about the same time, Okey's dragoons mounted their horses and charged from the Sulby Hedges against the right wing of the Royalist infantry, as did some of Ireton's regiments which had partly rallied.

 Some of the trapped Royalist infantry began to throw down their arms and call for quarter; others tried to conduct a fighting retreat.
 One regiment, apparently Rupert's "Bluecoats", stood their ground and repulsed all attacks.
 One eyewitness said "The Blue regiment of the Kings stood to it very stoutly, and stirred not, like a wall of brasse...".[sic]
 Eventually, Fairfax led his own regiment of foot and horse against them, breaking their resistance, with Fairfax reportedly capturing their standard himself.
 Archaeological evidence, chiefly recovered musket balls, suggests this episode took place in the vicinity of Long Hold Spinney, about 1 km behind the original Royalist positions.